Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-scripting-engine/nmap-scripting-engine.md

 The following options are related to NSE:

 - `-sC`: enables the most common scripts.
-- `--script`: choses scripts by category, directory or individual script filename.
+- `--script`: chooses scripts by category, directory, or individual script filename.
 - `--script-args` and `script-args-file`: provide arguments to scripts that use/require them.
 - `--script-help`: shows a description of what each selected script does.